 - Wrongful death

-- CBC Settlement Funding submits a written agreement to purchase some of your settlement in exchange for an up-front payment to you.
+- The pre-settlement funding company will submit a written agreement to purchase some of your settlement in exchange for an up-front payment to you.

 - You sign the agreement with your lawyer.

-Lawsuit settlements are valuable assets, especially if you have a strong case and a good chance of winning the case or receiving a settlement.
-If you need cash now, you may be eligible to receive a cash advance of up to $30,000 against your future structured settlement payments, which can help you in meeting your immediate financial needs.
+Lawsuit settlements are valuable assets.
+If you need cash now to meet immediate financial needs, you may be eligible to receive a cash advance of up to $30,000 against your future structured settlement payments.
 If the case is settled in your favor, CBC Settlement Funding as the funder will reclaim this money, along with a fee for our services.

-CBC Settlement Funding assumes a certain amount of risk in this type of transaction, similar to that faced by the law firm that takes a case on a contingency basis.
+CBC Settlement Funding assumes a certain amount of risk in this type of transaction.
 A pre-lawsuit settlement transaction is classified as a “non-recourse arrangement.”
-This means that if you are unsuccessful in your lawsuit, you do not have to pay back the cash advance and CBC Settlement Funding essentially loses the lawsuit cash advance it has paid out to you.
+This means if you are unsuccessful in your lawsuit, you do not have to pay back the cash advance and CBC Settlement Funding loses the lawsuit cash advance we paid you.

-Some pre-settlement funding companies appear to offer the same benefits, but upon second look, have many strings attached.
+Some pre-settlement funding companies appear to offer the same benefits, but with strings attached.
 When you decide on a pre-settlement funding company, make sure to consider:

 - How significant their fees are